microsoft/api-guidelines/graph/long-running-operations.md

 1. One or more clients MUST be able to monitor and operate on the same resource at the same time.
 2. The state of the system SHOULD be discoverable and testable at all times.
 Clients SHOULD be able to determine the system state even if the operation tracking resource is no longer active.
 The act of querying the state of a long running operation should itself leverage principles of the web. i.e. well defined resources with uniform interface semantics.
 Clients MAY issue a GET on some resource to determine the state of a long running operation
 3. Long running operations SHOULD work for clients looking to "Fire and Forget" and for clients looking to actively monitor and act upon results.
 4. Cancellation does not explicitly mean rollback.
-On a per-API defined case it may mean rollback, or compensation, or completion, or partial completion, etc. Following a cancelled operation, It SHOULD NOT be a client's responsibility to return the service to a consistent state which allows continued service.
+On a per-API defined case it may mean rollback, or compensation, or completion, or partial completion, etc. Following a canceled operation, It SHOULD NOT be a client's responsibility to return the service to a consistent state which allows continued service.

 ## Resource based long running operations (RELO)